actions-marketplace-validations/ArnavK-09_convert_pull_req_title_into_conventional_commit_scheme/README.md

 - Visit the [GitHub Marketplace page](https://github.com/marketplace/actions/convert-pull-req-title-into-conventional-commit-scheme) for the action.
 - Click on the "Set up a workflow" button.
 - Choose the repository where you want to use the action.
+- Add ` GEMINI_API_KEY ` secret in your repository secrets from settings
 - Create a new workflow file (e.g., `.github/workflows/convert-pull-request-title.yml`).
 - **Add the following code to the workflow file:**